sunfishcode/hello-wasi-http/README.md

 ## Optimizing!

 The above uses a `debug` build.
-To make a component that runs faster, build with `cargo component build --release`.
+To make a component that runs faster, run `cargo` with the `--release` flag.

 It's also worth making sure you have a release build of Wasmtime; if you installed it from the instructions above with wasmtime.dev, you're good.